Changjjo/hackathon_test/READMEtest.md

 <br/>

-## Step 7: Execute Cluster Controller
+## Step 7: Execute Cluster and Controller
 The setup for CommonAPI vSomeIP QT is now complete!
 You can run the Controller and Cluster by following the each README in the links below.
 - [Cluster codes](https://github.com/AveesLab/sea-me-hackathon-2023/tree/master/Cluster)